hmhv/ASCAPIClient/docs/AppsAPI.md

-let limitAppInfos = 987 // Int | maximum number of related appInfos returned (when they are included) (optional) let limitAppStoreVersionExperimentsV2 = 987 // Int | maximum number of related appStoreVersionExperimentsV2 returned (when they are included) (optional) let limitAppStoreVersions = 987 // Int | maximum number of related appStoreVersions returned (when they are included) (optional) let limitAvailableTerritories = 987 // Int | maximum number of related availableTerritories returned (when they are included) (optional) let limitBetaAppLocalizations = 987 // Int | maximum number of related betaAppLocalizations returned (when they are included) (optional) let limitBetaGroups = 987 // Int | maximum number of related betaGroups returned (when they are included) (optional) let limitBuilds = 987 // Int | maximum number of related builds returned (when they are included) (optional)
+let limitAppInfos = 987 // Int | maximum number of related appInfos returned (when they are included) (optional) let limitAppStoreVersionExperimentsV2 = 987 // Int | maximum number of related appStoreVersionExperimentsV2 returned (when they are included) (optional) let limitAppStoreVersions = 987 // Int | maximum number of related appStoreVersions returned (when they are included) (optional) let limitBetaAppLocalizations = 987 // Int | maximum number of related betaAppLocalizations returned (when they are included) (optional) let limitBetaGroups = 987 // Int | maximum number of related betaGroups returned (when they are included) (optional) let limitBuilds = 987 // Int | maximum number of related builds returned (when they are included) (optional)